Honor 9X Pro Review - The phone without Google!

 The fingerprint scanner is not on the back or under the display glass.
 Instead, the fingerprint scanner is integrated into the side power button.
 The position is well chosen so that the smartphone can be unlocked in no time.
 The scanner's detection rate is good and you quickly land on your home screen.

 The volume rocker is located above.
 The right side of the case frame remains empty.
 Below are those USB-C socket, Microphone, One 3.5 mm headphone jack and the Mono speaker housed.
-There was another one above Microphone, Hybrid SIM slot and the 16 MP pop-up front camera placed.
+There was another one above Microphone, which Hybrid SIM slot and the 16 MP pop-up front camera placed.

 The display of the Honor 9X Pro measures 6.59 inch in the diagonal.
 Punch-hole or notch are eliminated due to the pop-up front camera.
 The display edges are through that Curved glass pleasantly rounded.
 A Notification LED is missing.